 7. Ferocactus (Barrel Cactus)

-The large, hard spines on this Southwestern American succulent make it look more like a menace than a tasty treat, but it is completely edible.
+The large stiff spines on this Southwestern American cactus make it look more like a menace than a tasty treat, but it is completely edible.
 Its bright red flowers wilt to produce yellow fruit that resembles a miniature pineapple.
 Native Americans traditionally ate the flowers and even the flesh of the plant itself, but they are not very palatable (but useful if you ever get lost in the desert!).

 Health Benefits: Fruits are high in vitamins A and C.